 Read more about The Providence Eye Experience and commitment.

-If, during your vision correction consultation Dr. Mozayeni discovers the onset of cataracts (typically in your mid-sixties or older), he may refer you to our cataract surgeon, Dr. Trey Nunnery, so that you can investigate cataract surgery and lifestyle intraocular lenses.
+If, during your vision correction consultation Dr. Mozayeni or Dr. Nunnery discovers the onset of cataracts (typically in your mid-sixties or older), he may that you consider cataract surgery and lifestyle intraocular lenses.
 This is likely a more appropriate direction as your results will have greater longevity for your situation.

 So, if you are tired of always looking for your reading glasses, contact us today to speak with our Providence Eye Vision Correction Consultant who will ask you a few questions about your vision and your lifestyle, answer your questions and will then be able to schedule you as appropriate with Dr. Mozayeni or Dr. Nunnery.